imCodePartnerAB/imcms/docs/user-documentation/document-management/page-info/base.rst

 **VIEW for all users** - **VIEW** for all users - all users can see page the document, the document when searching and in the menu.

-**Visibility in the menu for authorized users** - visibility of this document in the menu for authorized users (menu admins see all items).
+**Share the document with other administrators** - allow other administrators to add the document to the menu even if they don't have access to the document.

-**Visibility in the menu for unauthorized users** - visibility of this document in the menu for unauthorized users.
+**Show link to unauthorized users** - show the document in the menu even if the user doesn't have access to the document.

 .. seealso:: Read more about access control :doc:`here </user-documentation/access-control>`